Questions? We Can Help.

-Students planning to enroll in a French or Spanish class for the first time at Champlain College's Burlington and Montreal campuses must take the Placement Exam and enroll at the recommended course level.
-This is the most widely used placement test in the country and typically provides accurate Placement.
+Students planning to enroll in a French or Spanish class for the first time at Champlain College's Burlington or Montreal campuses must take the Placement Exam and enroll at the recommended course level.
+This is the most widely used placement test in the country and typically provides accurate placement.

 However, if you believe that you were placed at the wrong level, please email the Languages Coordinator, April Howard, at email@example.com.
 You may also speak with the professor; if they believe you should be placed at a different level, they can authorize a level change.

 Access the Placement Exam.

 |< 226||French LAN 110 or Spanish LAN 120|

 |226 - 300||French LAN 210 or Spanish LAN 220|

 |301 - 370||French LAN 310 or Spanish LAN 320|

 Depending on your exam score, this may not be possible.
 We may recommend that you speak with an instructor to determine the best option for you.Link to this FAQ

 You may not have fully completed and/or submitted your placement exam.
 You can log in to the exam again, fill in the top part as you did when you first took the exam, and then press the resume button.
 (This process also works if the exam is interrupted, as long as at least one question was answered).
 Then finish the exam and/or submit it, and register for a course at the correct level.